 My favorite Utah high tech event every year is the Utah Technology Council Annual Hall of Fame event.
 It is now in its 9th year.
 This year James Sorenson, medical device pioneer and billionaire, and Bernard Daines, father of gigabit ethernet, are being inducted.
 Intel CEO Paul Otellini will be the keynote speaker.
 The list of past inductees is pretty amazing–Utah has produced more than its share of technology pioneers.
-I probably won’t make it this year, even though I would really like to.
-I hope someone will blog about it.

 Next week, on Saturday morning, a 5k race will be held in Provo (very close to BYU and the MTC) to raise funds for leukemia treatments for the most amazing 15-year old girl.

 Please visit Race4Madi.com to learn more.